-Nestlé India is partnering with Magic Bus in line with the Nestlé Healthy Kids Global programme.
-The project reaches out to 1.45 lakh students, aged 10-17 years through government schools across 18 states in India.
-The project intends to enhance the quality of life by creating awareness regarding nutritional health and active living.
-Nestlé India has also partnered with Magic Bus for an employee engagement programme which will be implemented in selected communities of Delhi.
+Nestlé India is partnering with Magic Bus in line with the Nestlé Healthy Kids Global Programme.
+The project reaches out to 2.06 lakh students, aged 10-17 years through government schools and communities across 19 states in India.
+The project intends to enhance the quality of life by creating awareness regarding nutrition, health and active living.

 Read more about Nestlé's Healthy Kids Programme.